Japanese Public Key Infrastructure (JPKI)

 (2) OCSP Responder Method

-OCSP * 6 is a communications protocol used to check the validity of electronic certification.
+OCSP * 6 is a communications protocol for verifying the validity of a electronic certification.

-The OCSP responder method is a method of individually responding to inquiries about the validity of a specific electronic certification from a server for response called an "OCSP responder".
+The OCSP responder method is a method in which an inquiry about the validity of a specific electronic certification is answered individually by a response server called an "OCSP responder".

 The OCSP responder stores revocation information and updates it every 15 minutes.
-The OCSP responder matches the revocation information with the issue number of the service user's electronic certification and provides the validation result.
+The OCSP responder checks the revocation information against the issue number of the electronic certification of the service user and provides a validity check result.

-The OCSP responder method is characterized by real-time verification.
-On the other hand, it should be noted that the validity of the electronic certification cannot be verified offline.
+While the OCSP responder method is characterized by real-time confirmation, it should be noted that the validity of the electronic certification cannot be confirmed offline.

 * 6 Online Certification Status Protocol